Galapagos Islands by Region – North, South, East, West

 Short Duration Cruises Itineraries

 The great majority of cruises offer at minimum two short-duration routes of four or five days.
 There are exceptions, but most cruises spend the majority of time in the Eastern Islands.
 These islands are closer together, maximizing the excursion stops during your shorter stay.
 Short duration cruises are perfect to get a sample of what the Galagos islands have to offer.
 We guarantee that you witness a handful of spectacles of nature that will last with you.
 GreenGo travel typically recommends at least five days to visitors.
 We encourage visitors to keep in mind two of the days include your boarding and departure.
 This typically involves getting settled into your cabins.
 Additionally, your final day is often a half-day ending in the early afternoon.
+Have a look at our best 2023 Galapagos cruises, to easily get started with a short cruise duration.

 Itineraries and Routes of Long Duration Cruises